KKUPC/CliNaP-M_April2022/5_data_analysis/5_data_analysis_README.md

 [↥ **Back to top**](#top)

 ## Additional materials <a name="extra"></a>
+In Metaboanalyst, we have learnt how to identify metabolites that are significantly different between two conditions (experimental groups) of choice.
+Sometimes, however, we are interested in particular features (such as odour satisfaction level :)) of our samples regardless of the experimental group they come from.
+In this case, we would rely of statistical test such as PLS or OPLS which currently are not currently available on Metaboanalyst.

 Besides MetaboAnalyst, another choice for chemometrics analysis that we could employ for metabolome data analysis is SIMCA (requires paid license).
 SIMCA is the multivariate data analysis software developed by Umetrics.
 The software provides different features including:
 - Plot the spectra and conduct multivariate models (PCA, PLS, OPLS)
 - Filter data with appropriate tools